 DUE's Commitment to Curriculum Innovation at MIT

-Curriculum innovation can take many forms; Consequently, DUE is actively engaged in supporting a broad range of efforts from across the Institute.
-Examples include:
+Curriculum innovation can take many forms; consequently, DUE is actively engaged in supporting a broad range of efforts from across the Institute, including the examples outlined below.

-- Considering the proposed First-Year Focus program, designed to engage freshmen in active learning around a question or problem of perennial human concern.
+considering the proposed First-Year Focus program, designed to engage freshmen in active learning around a question or problem of perennial human concern; and

-- Implementing a revised HASS requirement to provide more flexibility, transparency, and choice to students.
+implementing a revised HASS requirement to provide more flexibility, transparency, and choice to students; and

-- Implementing a central online subject evaluation system to improve collection of teaching data and improve assessment of teaching and learning.
+implementing a central online subject evaluation system to improve collection of teaching data and improve assessment of teaching and learning; and